Are Atlassian Corporation (NASDAQ:TEAM) shares too expensive at this price? - The Dwinnex

-As of close of business last night, Atlassian Corporation’s stock clocked out at $154.30, up 3.63% from its previous closing price of $148.90.
-In other words, the price has increased by $+5.40 from its previous closing price.
-On the day, 2211350 shares were traded.
-TEAM stock price reached its highest trading level at $155.62 during the session, while it also had its lowest trading level at $148.37.
+As of close of business last night, Atlassian Corporation’s stock clocked out at $152.72, down -0.37% from its previous closing price of $153.29.
+In other words, the price has decreased by -$0.57 from its previous closing price.
+On the day, 1442276 shares were traded.
+TEAM stock price reached its highest trading level at $153.00 during the session, while it also had its lowest trading level at $146.42.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio